 The renaissance transformation of King West didn’t happen by chance – the pre-construction condos in King West played a critical role.
 Little wonder the neighborhood is one of the most sought after in Toronto.
 Several years ago, the city used to be characterized by old-looking buildings like the Macgregor Socks – but such eyesores are gone!
 Now, Victorian-style houses are the talk of the town; even the trendy condos are holding their own.

-You’ll fall in love with King Street – it runs across this neighbourhood.
+You’ll fall in love with King Street – it runs across this neighborhood.
 It is known for its beautiful nightlife, catering to several new businesses.
-Take, for instance, the slew of fantastic night clubs, restaurants, and galleries can never go unnoticed.
-The Old Yorke Pub and Grill, Thuet Cuisine, and Navarro Gallery are constant reminders of what the city has to offer.
+Take, for instance, the slew of fantastic nightclubs, restaurants, and galleries that can never go unnoticed.
+The Old Yorke Pub and Grill, Thuet Cuisine, and Navarro Gallery are constant reminders of what the city offers.

 Aside from the hotels, lounges, and retail buildings, the condominium amenity upgrade has taken shape.
-New condo in King West comes with new features and services to accommodate an array of tastes and preferences.
+A new condo in King West comes with new features and services to accommodate various tastes and preferences.
 There seems to be something for everyone – the nail salons, the yoga studios, funky barbershop, and not forgetting the stylish boutiques.
-What’s more, the creative art scene – galleries, record stores, concert halls – avails residents with a wide range of activities.
+What’s more, the creative art scene – galleries, record stores, concert halls – avails residents of a wide range of activities.